jkaye2012/organizing-chaos/content/posts/overcorrection.md

 Enable mindset changes by forcing changes to behaviors
 {{</tagline>}}

-Changing the way that one thinks about things is difficult.
+Changing the way that we think about things is difficult.
 I'd hazard a guess that everyone has tried and failed at last once, even when imbued with great motivation to make a change.
 It's relatively easy to decide that a change is needed, and it can even be easy to force our thoughts in a different direction for a short period of time, but somehow after a few short days or weeks we find ourselves right back where we started wondering where it all went wrong.